getchip/PocketCHIP-Docs/source/includes/_making.md

 CHIP's pin headers have all the connections to make this happen.
 An annotated diagram of the pin headers can be found in the [hardware section](#pin-headers) of this manual.

 ## GPIO
 GPIO provides basic digital connections to the physical world to create physical products with CHIP.
 These pins can act as 'reads' or 'writes', for example, to sense switch positions or turn an LED on or off.

+CHIP's most easily available IO pins are the "XIO" pins on header U14.
+This is the "GPIO eXpander" that uses an I2C bus to create eight (8) convenient pins for GPIO.
+These use address `0x38` on the TWI bus 2.
+Other pins are available for GPIO if more than eight are needed.

 ### Read and Write From Command Line
 CHIP has several General Purpose Input/Output (GPIO) pins available for you to build around.
 If you want to access them in a very primitive way, just to confirm their existence, here's some things to try.